-Since we strive to carry only the healthiest and best birds, we do not offer tours of our facilities or bird pens to the public.
+We strive to carry only the healthiest and best birds.
+In order to do so, we do not offer tours of our facilities or bird pens to the public.
 This helps our birds remain in a safe and controled environment that is not exposed to harmful germs, viruses or bacteria.
 It also helps minimize potential animal stress caused by unfamiliar faces.
+We appreciate your understanding!

 It was selectively bred for utility traits as a meat bird, and was an important variety in the turkey industry throughout the 1930s and 1940s.
 Like most turkey breeds, it declined after this point with the commercial adoption of the Broad Breasted White.
 Populations began to recover in the early 21st century, and today it is one of the most popular heritage turkey breeds in the U.S. Despite its relative popularity as a heritage breed, it is still listed as "watch" by the American Livestock Breeds Conservancy, entailing that there are fewer than 5,000 breeding birds in the States.
 The Bourbon Red is also included in Slow Food USA's Ark of Taste, a catalog of heritage American foods in danger of extinction.